-Buudda Brothers marijuana product manufacturing facility intends to only supply Buudda Brothers potential marijuana retail establishment during the first two years of operations.
-During the third year of operations the executive team may consider reaching a greater market by mass-producing their brand of marijuana infused products to be able to have the ability to wholesale our products to licensed retail establishments across the State of Massachusetts.
+Buudda Brothers cultivation facility intends to only supply Buudda Brothers retail establishment within the first two years of operations.
+During the third year of operations the executive team may consider reaching a greater market by mass-producing their strains and or unique genetics and wholesale to licensed retail establishments across the State of Massachusetts.